 The cool of the evening provides the perfect excuse for family and friends to gather outside, chat about the day and eat a late dinner.

-Personally, I love to spend at least an hour sitting at a table near small hole-in-the-wall and taking my time eating Uyghur kebabs, noodles, Uyghur bread and a nice cold drink.
 There’s something about the atmosphere – the sound of all the people, the smoke from the grill, the children running around – that makes this such a special experience.

 Throughout all of China, Turpan is primarily known for two things: grapes and raisins.
 For centuries these two products have been shipped all over the country and are prized for their distinct flavors.